Casey Kelly: Cincinnati Reds

 On August 7, 2024, Kelly signed a minor league contract with the Cincinnati Reds.
 After two starts for the Triple–A Louisville Bats, the Reds selected Kelly's contract and added him to their active roster on August 24.
 In 2 games for Cincinnati, he allowed 3 runs on 5 hits with 4 strikeouts over 5 1/3 innings pitched.
 Kelly was designated for assignment by the Reds on August 29.
 He cleared waivers and was sent outright to Louisville on August 31.
 Kelly elected free agency on October 1.

 Arizona Diamondbacks

 On February 25, 2025, Kelly signed a minor league contract with the Arizona Diamondbacks.
 In 18 appearances (14 starts) for the Triple-A Reno Aces, he compiled a 2-5 record and 5.82 ERA with 42 strikeouts over 85 innings of work.
 On August 6, the Diamondbacks selected Kelly's contract, adding him to their active roster.
 He made two scoreless appearances for Arizona, recording no strikeouts over 1 2/3 innings.
 On November 6, Kelly was removed from the 40-man roster and sent outright to Reno.
-He elected free agency that same day.
+He elected free agency the same day.